BenoitFaure/MedGemma_DeepMind/README.md

 The frontend will be available at: `http://localhost:3000`

-## 🤝 Contributing

-We welcome contributions!
-Please read our `CONTRIBUTING.md` file for details on our code of conduct and the process for submitting pull requests.

 ## 📄 License

+MedGemma is governed by the [Health AI Developer Foundations terms of use](https://developers.google.com/health-ai-developer-foundations/terms).

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This integration is licensed under the Apache 2.0 License.

 ### 📋 Gemmaria Presentation